etiennevanderpoel/ocvpn/README.md

 These scripts should (hopefully) be useful to Linux users who frequently need to connect to a VPN service that requires 2FA.

 (Based on a script written by Jeff Stern - [https://sites.socsci.uci.edu/~jstern/uci_vpn_ubuntu/ubuntu-openconnect-uci-instructions.html](https://sites.socsci.uci.edu/~jstern/uci_vpn_ubuntu/ubuntu-openconnect-uci-instructions.html))

+## For novice Linux users

+You need to place these scripts somewhere in your $PATH (such as ~/.local/bin).
+Rename (or copy) them to ocvpn, ocpnup, ocvpndown (without the .sh extension).
+Do

+	chmod +x ocvpn
+	chmod +x  ocvpnup
+	chmod +x ocvpndown

+or change the permissions via the properties window to make these executable.

+Edit the ocvpnup script:

+    USER should be your network username
+    VPNGROUP should be the VPN group name - ask your IT/ICT people VPNURL should be VPN url - often something like "https://vpn.company.com" - ask your IT/ICT people

+In a terminal run:

+    ocvpnup

+This may prompt you for your sudo password.
+After that it won't show any prompts.
+Type (or copy-paste) your password.
+Wait for the 2FA PIN (if there is one).
+Type that.
+After 30 seconds max, you should get a response to show you are connected.

+To close the VPN, run:

+    ocvpndown